Baron Galtrim: Early history

 Nicholas Hussey, 10th Baron Galtrim, was High Sheriff of Meath in 1520–1521.
 In 1509 he was granted seisin of the lands of his father Patrick Hussey, 9th Baron Galtrim, lately deceased.
 Nicholas's son Patrick, the 11th Baron, married Catherine Barnewall, and was the son-in-law of the powerful statesman and judge John Barnewall, 3rd Baron Trimlestown, who was Lord Chancellor of Ireland in the 1530s.
-Patrick, the 13th Baron, was a politician of some importance in the seventeenth century, who sat in the Irish House of Commons as MP for Meath in the Parliaments of 1613-14 and 1634–35.
+Patrick, the 13th Baron, was a politician of some importance in the seventeenth century, who sat in the Irish House of Commons as MP for County Meath in the Parliaments of 1613-14 and 1634–35.

 The Hussey family under the Penal Laws, and afterwards

 While the Kerry branch of the family lost most of their lands during the English Civil War in the 1640s, the Galtrim Husseys seem to have escaped serious persecution, although the family openly professed the Roman Catholic faith, even at the height of the Penal Laws.
 From a 1775 lawsuit in which Stafford Hussey, 17th Baron Galtrim, was the defendant, it appears that they employed a complex set of legal devices to overcome the various restrictions on Roman Catholics owning land.
 While Stafford openly described himself as a Papist his eldest son John seems to have been a "Church Papist" i.e. he conformed outwardly to the Church of Ireland, while strongly supporting the cause of equal rights for Catholics.
 Stafford died at a considerable age in 1776, and was buried in Rathkenny Church beside his wife Mary Anne Kirwan, who had died in 1774.
 The inscription on their tomb describes Stafford as a man who "lived respected and died regretted"; Mary Anne was described as a "tender parent and true friend to the poor".

 Their younger son Thomas, who inherited the title on the death of his brother John in 1803, married Lady Maria Walpole, daughter of Horatio Walpole, 1st Earl of Orford and Lady Rachel Cavendish, in 1777.
 Since it began with an elopement, it may well be that her parents disapproved of the marriage.
 Like his father, he was an open Roman Catholic and a staunch supporter of Catholic Emancipation.